aLegoz/LargeCurrencyNumberAbbreviation/README.md

+# LargeCurrencyNumberAbbreviation

+Mod for VoxelTycoon

-# Large currency numbers are represented by adding a suffix, similar to how metric prefixes are used (for example, kilowatts, megawatts, and gigawatts).
-Example: $2 000 = $2 K; $2 500 000 = $2.5 M
+Large currency numbers are represented by adding a suffix, similar to how metric prefixes are used (for example, kilowatts, megawatts, and gigawatts).

+Example:
+$2 000 = $2 K;
+$2 500 000 = $2.5 M

 Feel free to use the code as you want ❤️